statisticsnorway/microdata-data-service/README.md

 # microdata-data-service
-Receives POST request with dataset name and filter and creates a result set binary file.

-Receives GET request for downloading binary file.
+Filters a parquet dataset based on query and returns it as bytes, or a URL to a written parquet file.

 API documentation: